Known also as “America’s Unknown Child”, the Boy in the Box murder has gone unsolved since the discovery of his body on 25 February 1957.

 The boy’s identity has never been determined and the case has yet to be solved.
-The boy was described as having blue eyes, fair complexion and medium to light brown, crudely cut hair.
+The Boy in the Box was described as having blue eyes, a fair complexion, and medium to light brown crudely cut hair.
 His nails were noted as being neatly trimmed.
-He had deep bruises covering much of the his body and face and experts speculate that due to the cold weather, the child may have been lying in that box between 2-3 days to 2 to 3 weeks.
+He had deep bruises covering much of his body and face and experts speculate that due to the cold weather, the child may have been lying in that box between 2-3 days to 2 to 3 weeks.

 Initial thoughts were promising, as police were sure that someone would report a missing child or that his photograph distributed throughout the area would lead to the identity of the child and the murderer.
 But this never occurred.
 Nobody reported a missing child that fit his description and the thousands of leads produced came to a dead end.